1735 messages in 49 discussions

 During the seasonal events, the coin amount you receive is doubled to 20 coins.
 The other items you receive for collecting 5 changes with each season.
 During the seasonal events you also receive diamonds at a much higher rate, so it is important to collect the morphing objects during the seasonal events because of the additional bounty received.

 Additional note: There are 2 achievements associated with collecting morphing objects (Morphing Power and Morphing Collector).
 Any morphing object collected (whether a flower or a seasonal morph) will counted toward these 2 achievements.
 HOWEVER, the rolling tally (on the left side of your achievement page) that shows the number of "flowers" collected is only increased by collecting the morphing flowers.
 Morphing eggs, pumpkins, and snowflakes do not impact this total.

 The Archivist – These are the Gnome quests.
 There are 3 different gnomes that will offer quests to you: Librender the Archivist, Mechanogle the Engineer, and Potionmant the Alchemist.
 This feature is unlocked at Level 10.

 Pay particular attention to the circle around the Gnome!
 The Gnome quests are divided into parts…..there are 3-part quests; 5-part quests; and 10-part quests.
 The circle around the Gnome’s head will have some triangles separating the sections.
 If there are 3 sections (2 triangles), you have received a 3-part quest.
 You earn coins, an HOS item, and pet medallions when completing each part of the quest.

 After you have completed the entire quest (all parts), you receive a bonus chest.
 The chest can be bronze/iron, silver, or gold.
-(The Exclusive pets also give platinum/blue chests.)
-All of the daily quests, including what is required for each part, and the type of chest you receive, will be listed in a separate help thread.
+There is a separate thread/file that lists what is required for all parts of a daily quest, as well as the type of chest you will receive upon completion.

 Some additional info about the Gnome Quests: